guillermohernandez/frontend-intermediate-textbook/LessonOne.md

 10. In Sublime Text, open _LessonOne.js_
 11. Below each comment, try to do what it is asking.
 Be sure to always `return` your answer.
 12. Run `mocha` after each attempt to watch the functions pass or fail.

-## Bonus!!!
-### Set up your SSH Keys for GitHub
-Having to type in your GitHub credentials everytime you push to GitHub from the terminal will get old and time consuming.
-Follow the instructions at [Generating SSH Keys](https://help.github.com/articles/generating-ssh-keys/) to authorize your computer, keeping you from having to always type in your GitHub Credentials.